-This is the eleventh macroalgae identification ring test as circulated through the NMBAQC scheme, with early exercises being essentially trials of the methodology.
-Although the results were broadly comparable with those of previous years (RT09 and RT10) there is a noticeable decrease in the level of agreement between participating laboratories and the AQC.
-As per previous years the test included a number of cryptic and taxonomically challenging species as well as those considered more common.
-Such genera included Ulva sp. and Porphyra sp. which are notoriously difficult to identify to species level.
-Gelidium sp. can also been easily misidentified due to confusions with other morphologically similar genera such as Chondria sp. and in general it is very difficult to tell these species apart from each other.
+This is the twelfth macroalgae identification ring test as circulated through the NMBAQC scheme, with early exercises being essentially trials of the methodology.
+Although the results were broadly comparable with those of previous years (RT010 and RT11) there was a noticeable increase in the level of agreement between participating laboratories and the AQC.
+As per previous years the test included several cryptic and taxonomically challenging species as well as those considered more common.
+Such genera included Antithamnionella sp. and Ulothrix sp. which are notoriously difficult to identify to species level.
+Halopteris filicine can also been easily misidentified due to confusions with other morphologically similar genera such as Sphacelaria sp. and it can be very difficult to tell these species apart from each other.
 These genera require an increased depth of knowledge on the cellular attributes, which can be remarkably similar between species, as well as other characteristics, such as overall texture, which can be used to separate such species.
+Other challenging species included Derbesia marina and Capsosiphon fulvescens, these two species are less commonly found and can also be easily confused with other morphologically similar species such as Bryopsis sp. and Ulva sp. respectively.
+As such participants are often unfamiliar with these species and despite having their own unique characteristics can be easily confused with other similar species.
 As intended by the scheme these tests aim to challenge participants and assist with training by stimulating the use of various keys and increasing familiarity with taxonomic terminology.
-Further, it allows problem taxa to be identified stimulating areas for inclusion in workshops, and targeting such taxa within future exercises.
+Further, it allows problem taxa to be identified stimulating areas for inclusion in workshops and targeting such taxa within future exercises.
 Photographs used within the ring tests may be retained within the participating laboratories for future reference, with some descriptions allowing the comparison of taxonomically similar species.

-No one participant managed to identify all species and genera correctly and there were only 5 species for which all laboratories were successful in their identification (Table 2 and Figure 1) 4 fewer than for RT10.
-The most problematic species were Ulvella viridis, Gelidium pulchellum and Myriotrichia clavaeformis which may be considered relatively difficult to identify due to the occurrence of morphologically similar species and genera or their microscopic nature, making them less commonly found and identified.
-With an increased number of misidentifications, it could be concluded that this test was slightly more difficult than previous tests so has little reflection on the level of competency of the participants since the pass rate was lower across all participants.
+No one participant managed to identify all species and genera correctly but there were eleven species for which all laboratories were successful in their identification (Table 2 and Figure 1) 6 more than for RT11.
+The most problematic species were Antithamnionella ternifolia, Halopteris filicine, Derbesia marina and Capsosiphon fulvescens which may be considered relatively difficult to identify due to the occurrence of morphologically similar species and genera or their microscopic nature, making them less commonly found and identified.
+Although fewer misidentifications were recorded within the present test it is unclear if this can be attributed to the improved level of competency of participants or the degree of difficulty of the test.
+The overall range of results was consistent with previous year also indicating a range of abilities between the participants.